sanity/fakenews/README.md

 #### 5. Feedback

-While I've been thinking about this issue in one form or another since before I had the idea that became [Freenet](https://en.wikipedia.org/wiki/Freenet), the political instability that became evident to me in 2016 (but others far before this) makes this problem urgent.
-Remember that this is a "Request for Comment", and I will take comments on this document, I'll also accept any pull request which I think will improve the document.
-My preference is that any feedback be public, but it doesn't have to be attributed, and I will endeavor not to attribute anyone without their permission.
+This is a "Request for Comment", and I will take comments on this document and incorporate feedback.
+I'll also accept any pull request which I think will improve the document.

+My preference is that any feedback be delivered in a public forum, but it doesn't have to be attributed, and I will endeavor not to attribute anyone without their permission.

 #### 6. About me